Indoor tanning: Medical use

-Certain skin conditions, including keratosis, psoriasis, eczema and acne, may be treated with UVB light therapy, including by using tanning beds in commercial salons.
+Certain skin conditions, including keratosis, psoriasis, eczema, and acne, may be treated with UVB light therapy, including by using tanning beds in commercial salons.
 Using tanning beds allows patients to access UV exposure when dermatologist-provided phototherapy is not available.
-A systematic review of studies, published in Dermatology and Therapy in 2015, noted that moderate sunlight is a treatment recommended by the American National Psoriasis Foundation, and suggested that clinicians consider UV phototherapy and tanning beds as a source of that therapy.
+A systematic review published in Dermatology and Therapy in 2015 noted that moderate sunlight is a treatment recommended by the American National Psoriasis Foundation, and suggested that clinicians consider UV phototherapy and tanning beds as a source of that therapy.
 Physicians have recommended tanning devices to treat skin conditions.

 When UV light therapy is used in combination with psoralen, an oral or topical medication, the combined therapy is referred to as PUVA.
 A concern with the use of commercial tanning is that beds that primarily emit UVA may not treat psoriasis effectively.
 One study found that plaque psoriasis is responsive to erythemogenic doses of either UVA or UVB.
 It does require more energy to reach erythemogenic dosing with UVA.